 Managing stress in recovery is crucial, as stress is a major trigger for relapse.
 If you don’t deal with it head-on, it will build up in your body and cause problems later on.
 Everyone deals with stress differently, so it will take some trial and error to find what works for you.

 For some people, it helps develop a stress management plan that identifies the physical and emotional signs of stress, your triggers, and relaxing activities that distract you from stress.
 Some of our favorites include:

 - Listening to music

 Start Your Recovery at Awakenings Treatment Center

-Awakenings Treatment Center is an outpatient drug rehab in Agoura Hills.
-We provide comprehensive treatment for substance use and mental health disorders using both evidence-based and holistic therapies.
-We teach our clients how to live healthy, wholesome lives so they can protect their recoveries.
+Awakenings Treatment Center is an outpatient drug rehab in Agoura Hills, California.
+We provide comprehensive treatment for substance use and mental health disorders, using both evidence-based and holistic therapies.
+We teach our clients how to live healthy, wholesome lives, so they can protect their recoveries.
 Contact our admissions department to learn more about starting your journey with us.